yingweiwo

 Pharmacodynamics

-Valganciclovir is an antiviral medication used to treat cytomegalovirus infections.
-As the L-valyl ester of ganciclovir, it is actually a prodrug for ganciclovir.
-After oral administration, it is rapidly converted to ganciclovir by intestinal and hepatic esterases.
-After this, it (being an analogue of guanosine) gets incorporated into DNA and thus cannot be properly read by DNA polymerase.
-This results in the termination of the elongation of viral DNA.
+Valganciclovir is an antiviral drug used to treat cytomegalovirus infection.
+As an L-valine ester of ganciclovir, it is actually a prodrug of ganciclovir.
+After oral administration, it is rapidly converted to ganciclovir by esterases in the intestine and liver.
+Ganciclovir (as a guanosine analogue) is then incorporated into DNA, preventing proper reading by DNA polymerases, ultimately leading to termination of viral DNA elongation.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.